 If the above options don’t work for your current position, it might be time to change.
 Remote work jobs are being posted continuously, so get your resume up to date and get on the job hunt.
 Alternatively, you can work for yourself freelancing online, which gives you the freedom to choose when you work and who for.

 Get the gear

 Unless your employer is willing to set you up with all the gear required to work remotely, it will entail an initial cost.
-You will want to ensure that you have all of the equipment needed to be comfortable, productive, and effective.
+You will want to ensure that you have all of the equipment needed to be comfortable, productive, and effective, as well as a reliable internet connection thanks to something like one of the great hughesnet internet plans out there so that you can stay online at all times.
 We highly recommend prioritizing the following for anyone wishing to work remotely while traveling:

 - Laptop computer

 - Ergonomic travel keyboard

 - Luxury clothing that looks professional on camera

 One of the best aspects of being a digital nomad is that you have the freedom to explore living in different destinations.
 Many spots also have a low cost of living which is ideal for extended luxury travel.
 However, we urge you to consider more than value for money and the weather when choosing your destinations.
 Do some research and check the following: